 - Include some non-theme park days.

-- Buy your tickets in advance. if possible before you travel, to save time queuing.
-And buy combination tickets, such as the OrlandoFlex Ticket, to give you entry to several attractions over the course of your stay.
+- Buy your tickets in advance, if possible before you travel, to save time queuing.
+And buy combination tickets, to give you entry to several attractions over the course of your stay.

-- Theme Park Tickets are non transferable, your fingerprint is taken when you arrive for your visit and is used to identify you if you come back or a 2nd visit.
+- Theme park tickets are non transferable, your fingerprint is taken when you arrive for your visit and is used to identify you if you come back or a second visit.

-- Consider getting fast passes and queue jump passes for busier parks.
+- Consider using fast passes and queue jump passes for busier parks.

 - Check out the Tour America article on Tips for Staying Cool in Orlando Theme Parks.

 - A visit to a theme park has to be top of the list.
-From the word famous Walt Disney World to the Harry Potter Experience at Universal Orlando Resort my advice would be to set off early and plan on staying late!
+From the world famous Walt Disney World to the Harry Potter Experience at Universal Orlando Resort, my advice would be to set off early and plan on staying late!
 Book your theme park tickets before you travel.

 - IFly Orlando offer indoor skydiving, where you can experience the adrenaline rush of skydiving in their vertical wind tunnel without actually having to jump out of a plane.
 This one is not for the feint hearted!
 It is located close to Wet n’ Wild, just off International Drive.